Home Web Development Flask Framework Cookbook - Second Edition

 return "%s Added/Updated" % key

-We have defined a blueprint in the flask_app/my_app/hello/views.py file.
-We don't need the application object anymore here, and our complete routing is defined on a blueprint named hello.
-Instead of @app.route, we used @hello.route.
-The same blueprint is imported in flask_app/my_app/__init__.py and registered on the application object.
+We have now defined a blueprint in the flask_app/my_app/hello/views.py file.
+We no longer need the application object anymore, and our complete routing is defined on a blueprint named hello.
+Instead of @app.route, we use @hello.route.
+The same blueprint is imported into flask_app/my_app/__init__.py and registered on the application object.

-We can create any number of blueprints in our application and do most of the activities that we would do with our application, such as providing different template paths or different static paths.
+We can create any number of blueprints in our application and complete most of the activities that we would usually do, such as providing different template paths or different static paths.
 We can even have different URL prefixes or subdomains for our blueprints.

 How it works...

-This application will work in exactly the same way as the last application.
+This application will work in just the same way as the last application.
 The only difference is in the way the code is organized.

 See also

-• The previous recipe, Composition of views and models, is useful to get a background on how this recipe is useful.
+The previous recipe, Composition of views and models, is useful for further understanding how this recipe is useful.

 Making a Flask app installable using setuptools

-So, we have a Flask application now, but how do we install it just like any Python package?
-It is possible that any other application depends on our application or our application is in fact an extension for Flask and would need to be installed in a Python environment so that it can be used by other applications.
+We now have a Flask app, but how do we install it like any Python package?
+It is possible that another application might depend on our application, or that our application is in fact an extension for Flask and would need to be installed in a Python environment so it can be used by other applications.
+In this recipe, we will see how setuptools can be used to create an installable Python package.

 How to do it...

-Installing a Flask app can be achieved very easily using the setuptools library of Python.
-We will have to create a file called setup.py in our application's folder and configure it to run a setup script for our application.
-It will take care of any dependencies, descriptions, loading test packages, and so on.
+Installing a Flask app can be very easily achieved using the setuptools Python library.
+To achieve this, create a file called setup.py in your application's folder and configure it to run a setup script for the application.
+This will take care of any dependencies, descriptions, loading test packages, and so on.

-The following is an example of a simple setup.py script for our Hello World application:
+The following is an example of a simple setup.py script for the Hello World application:

 #!/usr/bin/env python